Sixth Sunday of Easter, Year C, May 22, 2022

 Your Proclamation: The lector should try to capture in his or her voice the awe experienced by the visionary.
 John is having awe-filled sensations inasmuch as he's seeing visions.
 But he's also experiencing an intellectual, theological revolution.
 Great truths about God and our relationship with God are implied in everything John sees.

 That's why, in today's passage, the absence of a temple in the new Jerusalem is so astonishing.
 How astonishing?
 As much as a city without the light of sun or moon, and in the first century!
 For John to say that God himself is the temple implies that now the faithful have an unmediated access to God in Jesus that's unlike anything offered to humanity before, by any religion.
 That's the sentence that you should emphasize.

 Light glints from the fish-shaped oculus above the sanctuary of the Cathedral of Christ the Light, Oakland, California, U.S.A.
 Image © Skidmore, Owings & Merrill, LLP, architects, and © Cesar Rubio, photographer.
-See a slideshow of images from the cathedral at America magazine.
 For an article about the cathedral by Judith Dupré, click here.

 This page updated April 2, 2022